Dewang Mehta

 Dewang Mehta (10 August 1962 – 12 April 2001) was the president of NASSCOM between 1991 and 2001.
 In addition to his role at NASSCOM, he was appointed in 1998 to an IT and Software Development task force, and was also involved in various advisory bodies.

 Personal life

+Mehta was born in Umreth, Gujarat and studied at Imperial College London.

+Death

-Mehta was born in Umreth, Gujarat and studied at Imperial College London He died from a heart attack on 12 April 2001 while serving on an IT TaskForce delegation visit to Sydney.
+He died from a heart attack on 12 April 2001 while serving on an IT TaskForce delegation visit to Sydney.
 The Dewang Mehta Foundation (DMFT) was created in 2002.